datastackacademy/deb-intro/deb/ch1/ep2/README.md

 ### Iterators

 This brings us to the Python concept of *iterators*.
 All the collection types (list, dict, set, tuple) we've been working with are iterators, as is the `str` (string) type. *iterators* are python objects capable of returning their members one at a time, permitting them to be iterated over in a for loop.
 This means that iterators have built in `__iter__()` and `__next__()` methods (we will learn more about creating these whe we discuss Python classes).
-In addtion to the collection objects, we've also used the iterator `range()` when making lists of numbers.
+In addition to the collection objects, we've also used the iterator `range()` when making lists of numbers.
 One aspect of iterators that `range()` helps illustrate is that they can be lazily evaluated.
 What this means is that the iterator does not have to store all the values to be iterated on; instead it can store the logic for creating that logic and all the values are enumerated once iteration is invoked.

 ```Python
 print(range(5, 10))